Work Permit Scanner App

 The above is a page from the wireframe book.
 On top left there the user story, on the top right, the description of a task of that story.
 Below, I put the wireframes of the application annotated, describing the elements, their role, and navigation.

-Even though not part of the Statement of Work (SOW), we wanted to ensure the usability of our proposed solution.
-For this reason we used Axure and shared the prototype with the client team.
+Even though usability testing was not part of the Statement of Work (SOW), I wanted to ensure the usability of our proposed solution.
+For this reason I used Axure and shared the prototype with the client team.
 We recorded their input and feedback, and iterated accordingly.
+It would have been better if we got the opportunity to test with the people who would end up using the product themselves, it is best to get any feedback than none at all.

 It was clear to us that meaningful animation would help with the interactions and the unique app's concept